mathewrtaylor/PySimpleGUI_Demo/README.md

 - Open the Jupyter notebook up in your directory.

 ## Credits
-This was from watching one of Sven's (From Coding is Fun) wonderful videos: https://www.youtube.com/watch?v=svcv8uub0D0 Also credits to the team at PySimpleGUI - https://github.com/PySimpleGUI/PySimpleGUI
+This was from watching one of Sven's (From Coding is Fun) wonderful videos: https://www.youtube.com/watch?v=svcv8uub0D0 <br>
+Also credits to the team at PySimpleGUI - https://github.com/PySimpleGUI/PySimpleGUI